harmony-one/libunison/README.rst

 universal, one-size-fits-all approach: The application needs to dynamically detect the situation and employ the right mechanism.

-Unison automates this, so that your application would not have to concern itself with individual NAT traversal mechanisms and their inner workings.
+``libunison`` automates this, so that your application would not have to concern itself with individual NAT traversal mechanisms and their inner workings.

 End-to-end Data Integrity And Security